avnestico/tidy-tex-resume/README.md

     [Education 1]
     Location: University of Wherever
     Position: Degree in Something
-    Start Date: September 2010
+    Start Date: Sept 2010
     End Date: May 2014
     Description 1: Learned the thing
     Description 2: Did the thing

-As you can see, each body entry must contain a location, position, and date; it can also have any number of description lines, which will be formatted as a list in the PDF output.
+As you can see, body entries contain a location, (optional) position, and date; it can also have any number of description lines, which will be formatted as a list in the PDF output.

-If you only have one particular entry for a given header, you can drop the trailing 1 in the entry name:
+If you only have one particular entry for a given header, or for a list like `Info` or `Description`, you can drop the trailing 1:

     [Experience]
     Location: Company, Inc.
     Position: Associate Person
     Date: Summer 2012 and 2013
-    Description 1: Did a few things
+    Description: Did a few things

 Also note that instead of a `Start Date` and `End Date` entry, you can use a simple `Date` entry instead.